This post may contain affiliate links. Please read our disclosure policy.

 Make the Mongolian Beef:

-- Place the flank steak on a cutting board and using a meat mallet or the back of a skillet, tenderize the meat, pounding the steak until it is [1/2] inch thick.
-Remove and discard the parchment paper, then slice the steak against the grain into [1/4]-inch-thin pieces.
-Add the steak to a large bowl and sprinkle with the salt, pepper, and arrowroot starch.
+- Place the flank steak on a cutting board and use a meat mallet or the back of a skillet to pound the steak until it is 1/2-inch thick.
+Remove and discard the parchment paper, then slice the steak against the grain into 1/4-inch-thin pieces.
+Add the steak to a large bowl and sprinkle with the arrowroot starch, salt, and pepper.
 Toss to coat.

-- In a large nonstick skillet, heat the avocado oil over medium-high heat.
-Working in batches so you don’t crowd the pan, add the steak in a single layer.
-Sear the steak until it forms a deep brown crust, 3 to 4 minutes per side.
+- Heat the oil in a large nonstick skillet set over medium-high heat.
+Working in batches, add the steak in a single layer and cook, undisturbed, until it forms a deep brown crust, 3 to 4 minutes.
+Flip and cook for 3 to 4 minutes more.
 Transfer the cooked steak to a plate and set aside.
-Repeat until all the steak is cooked and all of the meat is set aside.
+Repeat until all the steak is cooked.

 - Add the garlic, ginger, sesame oil, and red pepper flakes to the skillet and cook, stirring, for 1 minute.
-Pour in the beef broth and bring to a simmer.
-Let simmer for about 2 minutes and use the back of a spoon to scrape up any brown bits from the pan.
+Pour in the beef broth and bring to a simmer, about 5 minutes.
+Continue to simmer for about 2 minutes, using the back of a spoon to scrape up any browned bits from the pan.

 Make the Bok Choy:

-- In a large skillet over medium-high heat, heat the avocado oil.
+- Heat the oil in a large skillet set over medium-high heat.
 Sear the bok choy until golden brown, 3 to 4 minutes per side.
-Add the fish sauce and season with pepper to taste.
+Add the fish sauce and stir to combine.
+Season with pepper to taste.

 Nutrition information is automatically calculated, so should only be used as an approximation.